shaundon/codakuma-website/cv.markdown

 I was heavily involved in [Skyscanner's 2019 rebrand](https://medium.com/@SkyscannerEng/how-we-scaled-our-design-system-to-unleash-skyscanners-new-brand-845a1f501b0b), a challenging year-long project affecting dozens of teams across the company.
 I also drove mobile support in the design system, quadrupling the number of platforms we supported while maintaining a lean, focused team.

-As a manager, I mentored many of my direct report's through Skyscanner's promotion process, even helping one of them grow from an intern into a senior engineer.
+As a manager, I mentored many of my direct reports through Skyscanner's promotion process, even helping one of them grow from an intern into a senior engineer.

 I drove several initiatives outside of my usual scope, like rewriting and maintaining Skyscanner's front-end recruitment test, simplifying the engineering promotion process, as well as championing and running most aspects of Skyscanner's [talent directory](https://www.linkedin.com/posts/skyscanner_skyscanner-talent-directory-activity-6698944542705496064-5gRn).